OctoPrint/OctoPrint/docs/plugins/gettingstarted.rst

    by running ``octoprint --version`` or by taking a look into the lower left corner in OctoPrint's web interface.

-We'll start at the most basic form a plugin can take - just a couple of simple lines of Python code:
+We'll start at the most basic form a plugin can take - just a few simple lines of Python code:

 .. code-block:: python
    :linenos: